1. Why doesn't USC have a DI team already? Isn't it a Title IX issue?

 5. How are you paying for all this?

-We have been fully funded by donations from local businesses, USC alumni, parents, and membership dues from our players.
+As a 501(c)(3) non-profit, we have been fully funded by generous donations from local businesses, USC alumni, and our players - who pay membership dues to support the club.